 Standard Assignment(s) How the Assignment(s) Addresses the Standard 5B3a: intake interview and comprehensive career assessment Professional practice Session recording/Case Presentation Students should be able to conduct an intake assessment and comprehensive career assessment with at least one client at their placement site.
 The hour log of professional practice should indicate the evidence that this has been completed.
 It is possible that a student may have the opportunity to record and present one of their efforts toward an intake interview or career assessment.
-5B3b: strategies to help clients develop skills needed to make life-work role transitions Professional practice Session recording/Case Presentation Final Defense Students should be able to work with at least one client at their placement site to help them develop skills needed to make life- work role transitions.
+5B3b: strategies to help clients develop skills needed to make life-work role transitions Professional practice Session recording/Case Presentation Skills Presentation Students should be able to work with at least one client at their placement site to help them develop skills needed to make life-work role transitions.
 Students record and present their work with at least one client developing skills.
-Graduating students will develop a Final Defense Presentation focused on program learning outcomes.
-5B3c: approaches to help clients acquire a set of employability, job search, and job creation skills Professional practice Session recording/Case Presentation Students should be able to work with at least one client at their placement site to help them acquire a set of employability, job search, and/or job creation skills.
-Students record and present their work with at least one client regarding these approaches.
+For the skills presentation assignment, students develop a brief oral presentation and include a demonstration/practice exercise regarding their work with a client helping them develop skills needed to make a life-work role transition.